stephenajulu/ajulusthoughts.com/content/post/how-to-build-wealth-in-your-teens-and-20s.md

 ### 1. Live below your means

 Never before has there been such a rise in self-comparison especially with the invention of Instagram.
 But forget that for a second.
 Remember 50% of those people you see flaunting money and living in luxury are in debt and are using loans to keep the facade.

 Embrace minimalism and essentialism.
 Live below your means.
 Don't focus on how people view you, focus on yourself.
-I can assure you 90% out of the 50% are living miserably and in dept. They are depressed and sometimes commit suicide.
+I can assure you 70% out of the 50% are living miserably and in debt.
+They are depressed and sometimes desire to commit suicide.

 Live below your means.
 Here's how you know you are living below your means.

-You retain close to 30% of the money you get per month after all the deductions including water, rent, food, and other bills.
+You retain close to 30% of your monthly income after all the deductions including water, rent, food, and other bills.

 ### 2. Create an emergency fund

 An emergency fund usually entails saving up money capable of taking you 3 to 12 months with zero income.

 You create an emergency fund by adding up all the bills you need to foot including rent, food, waste, and transport, then adding the occasional self-treatment/payment/enjoyment/leisure, then adding up medical costs/insurance, and finally adding up 20% of the aforementioned additions times 3 or 6 or 12.